lindsaykwardell/starcomgame.com/rules/play/ready.md

 ## Draw a card

 Draw a card for one of the domains you control.
 Draw any additional cards as stated on other cards you control.
-If you already have five cards in your hand, you must either discard a card or skip drawing a card.
+If you already have five cards in your hand, you must skip drawing a card.

 If you draw the last card in a deck, the game ends.
-See [Game End](/play/game-over.html).
+See [Game End](/play/end.html#game-over).

 ## Perform Start of Turn Actions